 Candidates who transfer from an accredited four-year college must complete no less than the last 12 units (48 semester hours) in residence at Albion.
 These students must also complete all degree requirements including the category requirements and the writing competence requirement.

 For more specific details regarding Albion's unit system and required course grades, refer to the Academic Regulations section of this catalog.

 Albion College welcomes applications from students from other countries.
 International students are offered the full range of academic programs, housing choices and student services available to all Albion College students.
 In addition, the College provides many support services specifically for international students including: airport transportation, a comprehensive orientation program, academic and personal counseling, immigration regulations advising, trips to local cultural sites, and host family and community programs.

 To be considered for admission to Albion, an international student must complete an application packet that includes the following:

 The College has a rolling admissions policy for international students, which means that completed applications will be reviewed and action taken at any time during the year.
 However, if a student is applying for financial aid or a scholarship, the deadline for application is February 1.
 Because competition is keen for places at Albion College and delays in overseas mailings may occur, it is advisable for international students to apply early.

 Financial Aid -- American students at Albion College pay anywhere from half of the cost of their education up to the full cost.
 International students should consider an Albion education an investment the student, family and sponsors are willing to make.
-Albion College does not provide international students with full financial support, but does offer competitive academic scholarships of up to $14,500 per year for students with exceptional academic and co-curricular achievements.
+Albion College does not provide international students with full financial support, but does offer competitive academic scholarships of up to half of the comprehensive first-year costs per year for students with exceptional academic and co-curricular achievements.
 Scholarship levels are determined by the vice president for enrollment.

 For further information about international student admission requirements, or for an international student application packet, please contact: